NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 try invoking ``sfs`` with ``--robust-threshold`` (try values of 0.1 and 0.005, perhaps).

-Use a larger ``--blending-dist`` if the produced terrain has a visible artifact which does not go away after increasing shadow thresholds.
+Use a larger ``--blending-dist`` and smaller ``--min-blend-size`` if the produced terrain has a visible artifact which does not go away after increasing shadow thresholds.
+This can result in more erosion, however.

+Artifacts around permanently shadowed areas can be fixed with ``sfs_blend`` (:numref:`sfs_blend`).

+See :numref:`sfs_borderline` for how to increase the coverage in areas with very low illumination.

 If the SfS DEM has localized defects, those can be fixed in a small region and then blended in.
 For example, a clip around the defect, perhaps of dimensions